 If the user is not allowed to run the command, the reason for the denial will follow the user name.
-Possible reasons include:
+Possible reasons include: user NOT in sudoers user NOT authorized on host command not allowed

-user NOT in sudoers The user is not listed in the sudoers file.
+The user is not listed in the sudoers file.